-- All the Visa renewals have to be done before the expiration of the current Visa.
+- All the Visa renewals shoulb be done before the expiration of the current visa.

 For more details, visit Schengen Visa Information

-Being one of the most sluggish economies in EU, many students think twice about working in Spain after graduation.
-Unemployment is at an all time high with around 20% of the current Spanish Population out of work, only lagging behind Greece.
-This raises a red flag amongst Spanish students.
+Being one of the most sluggish economies in the EU, many students think twice about working in Spain after graduation.
+Moreover, unemployment is at an all-time high, with around 20% of the current Spanish Population out of work, only lagging behind Greece.
+So naturally, this raises a red flag amongst Spanish students.

-However, things are not all gloomy really, as for the last two years, though marginal, the Spanish GDP has increased and unemployment is projected to come down to 18 % by the end of 2017.
-Spanish student visa applications are climbing the ladder again.Furthermore, Spain is also among one of the highest job creators (They really need it!).
-So this might actually be a good time to apply for a post study work visa in Spain.
+Spain is also among one of the highest job creators.
+So this might be a good time to apply for a post study work visa in Spain.

-Temporary Contracts are however the major problem with the Spanish Job Economy, which renders it unstable.
+However, temporary contracts are the major problem with the Spanish Job Economic, which renders it unstable.

-Language Barrier is definitely a headache, more so in Spain, because of the current job market situation there.
-However, Spanish b-schools are well regarded in EU, specially the top three rounded by IESE, IE and Esade.
-Employment prospects are pretty limited and salaries are also not that great.
-However, culturally vibrant and low cost of living makes Spain a graduate destination for those who dare to take up the challenges and make the best out of their time in Spain.
+Language Barrier is a headache, more so in Spain, because of the current job market situation.
+However, the EU has well regarded Spanish b-schools, especially the top three rounded by IESE, IE and Esade.
+Unfortunately, Spain has pretty limited employment prospects, and salaries are also not that great.
+However, culturally vibrant and low living costs make Spain a graduate destination for those who dare to take up the challenges and make the best out of their time in Spain.